funcx-faas/helm-chart/README.md

   and the namespace.
 E.g.: `helm install -f deployed_values/values.yaml josh-funcx funcx --namespace`
 * Create a new route53 record for the given host (josh-test.dev.funcx.org).
   We won't have to do this after [external dns](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/guide/integrations/external_dns/) has been enabled.

+## See also

+More notes in the local_dev/ subdirectory that should be merged into this file